Face milling with the router

 Face milling devices are the key to precise and even face milling.
 Various versions are available:

-• Simple face milling jigs: Ideal for DIY enthusiasts or small projects.
-Provide a basic guide for the router, but are usually only suitable for smaller workpieces.
+- Simple surface milling jigs: For DIYers or small projects.
+They provide basic guidance for the router but are usually only suitable for smaller workpieces.

-• Professional surface milling tables: For demanding or commercial applications.
-Sturdy construction, built-in dust extraction, precise height adjustment, and, where applicable, adjustable stops.
+- Professional surface milling tables: For demanding or commercial applications.
+Sturdy construction, integrated dust extraction, precise height adjustment, and, where applicable, adjustable stops.
 Suitable for larger workpieces and highly precise surface milling.

 SlabMatrix on the RUWI lifting table